-When you have a question about process automation that needs a short answer, let us know at #WishIknew and @Visaya!
+When you have a question about process automation that needs a short answer, such as this one about the pneumatic control valve positioner, let us know at #WishIknew and @Visaya!
 We’ll reply with a #WishIknew post.
 It’ll give a quick explanation, then some related articles, videos, or reviews if you want to know more.

 In the instrument input, the air pressure will act on the bellows, making it expand or compress.
 The bellows connect to the beam, which measures the feedback from the valve stem through the cam.
 It also moves the flapper assembly.